csula/cs370-winter-2016/homework2/README.md

 * Mean - average of all of the grid points
 * Sum - cumulative values of all grid points
-* Max/Min - grid with the highest/lowest value
+* Max/Min - highest/lowest value for the entire dataset
 * Std - standard deviation

 ## Build and run